 Protection of transmitted data

-Transmitted measurement results and measurement data shall be protected to guarantee the authenticity, integrity and, if necessary, correctness of the information concerning the time of measurement.
+Transmitted legally relevant data shall be protected to guarantee the authenticity, integrity and, if necessary, correctness of the information concerning the time of measurement.
 Where timestamps are required, they shall be read from an internal clock.
 The setting of the time and date shall be secured.

-The software that displays or further processes measurement results and measurement data shall check the authenticity and integrity of the data after having received them from a transmission channel.
+The software that displays or further processes legally relevant data shall check the authenticity and integrity of the data after having received them from a transmission channel.

-Software modules that prepare measurement results and measurement data for transmission, or that check data after reading or receiving are considered part of the legally relevant software.
+Software modules that prepare legally relevant data for transmission, or that check data after reading or receiving are considered part of the legally relevant software.

-If a modification or corruption is detected, the transmitted measurement results and measurement data shall be discarded or marked unusable.
+If a modification or corruption is detected, the transmitted legally relevant data shall be discarded or marked unusable.

-When transferring measurement results and measurement data through an open network, it is necessary to apply cryptographic methods.
+When transferring legally relevant data through an open network, it is necessary to apply cryptographic methods.
 Confidentiality keys employed for this purpose shall be kept secret and secured in the electricity meter, electronic devices, or sub-assemblies involved in the transmission.
 Means shall be provided whereby these keys can only be input or read if a seal is broken.

-Transmitted measurement results and measurement data shall be traceable back to the measurement process and electricity meter (or component) that generated them.
+Transmitted legally relevant data shall be traceable back to the measurement process and electricity meter (or component) that generated them.

 Transmission delay or interruption

-Measurement results and measurement data shall not be inadmissibly influenced by a transmission delay or interruption.
-If network services become unreliable or unavailable, no measurement results and measurement data shall be lost.
+Legally relevant data shall not be inadmissibly influenced by a transmission delay or interruption.
+If network services become unreliable or unavailable, no legally relevant data shall be lost.

 Indications from dynamic modules of legally relevant software